 Kevin Collins, Marine Technology Business Engagement Manager, Cornwall Marine Network.

-Keri graduated with an MEng in Mechanical Engineering from the University of Bath.
-Moving then to Plymouth University to undertake research in marine technology, particularly marine renewable energy.
+Keri graduated with an MEng & PhD in Mechanical Engineering, from the University of Bath.
+Moving then to the University of Plymouth to undertake research in marine technology, particularly marine renewable energy.
 During her postdoctoral fellowship, she has worked extensively in the COAST laboratory, started and managed Plymouth’s human-powered submarine team and managed multi-partner European research projects.

 Business Engagement Manager - MARINEi Cornwall Development Company